awsdocs/aws-xray-developer-guide/doc-source/xray-console-deeplinks.md

 https://console.aws.amazon.com/xray/home#/traces?filter=service(%22api.amazon.com%22)%20%7B%20fault%20%3D%20true%20OR%20responsetime%20%3E%202.5%20%7D%20AND%20annotation.foo%20%3D%20%22bar%22
 ```

-For more information on filter expressions, see \.
+For more information on filter expressions, see [Searching for Traces in the AWS X\-Ray Console with Filter Expressions](xray-console-filters.md)\.

 ## Time Range<a name="xray-console-deeplinks-time"></a>